Zenilus/TimoshenkoBeamFEA/docs/timoshenko-beam-module.md

 **Notable considerations**
 - Designed as a function, so it can be invoked from MATLAB scripts or the command window.
 - Adds the entire `src` tree to the path to support modular development.
+- The reporting pipeline separates data extraction from formatting, making it easier to export the stress maxima elsewhere.

 ---